22Neves/devsite-docs/guides/additional-content/getting-started/getting-started.en.md

 The first step to start integrating, whether for yourself or for someone else, is to **have a Mercado Pago or Mercado Libre account**.
 If you don't have a Mercado Pago account, ----[mlb]----[**click here**](https://www.mercadopago.com.br/hub/registration/landing) ------------ ----[mla]----[**click here**](https://www.mercadopago.com.ar/hub/registration/landing) ------------  ----[mlm]----[**click here**](https://www.mercadopago.com.mx/hub/registration/landing) ------------ ----[mpe]----[**click here**](https://www.mercadopago.com.pe/hub/registration/landing) ------------ ----[mco]----[**click here**](https://www.mercadopago.com.co/hub/registration/landing) ------------ ----[mlu]----[**click here**](https://www.mercadopago.com.uy/hub/registration/landing) ------------ ----[mlc]----[**click here**](https://www.mercadopago.cl/hub/registration/landing) ------------ to create one for free.

+### Your integrations

+If you choose a product that requires integration, you will need to access [Your integrations](https://www.mercadopago.com/developers/panel/app), which allows you to manage code development integrations, your applications, perform tests, and set up notifications that provide you with information about transactions.

 If you already have a Mercado Libre account, access [Your integrations](https://www.mercadopago.com/developers/panel/app) with the same username and password.

-# Your integrations

-With your account already active, you have access to [Your integrations](https://www.mercadopago.com/developers/panel/app), which allows you to manage code development integrations, your applications, perform tests, and configure notifications that provide you with information about transactions.

 ---
 bullet_section_with_media: